piraeusdatastore/piraeus-operator/README.md

 helm install linstor-etcd ./charts/pv-hostpath --set "nodes={<NODE0>,<NODE1>,<NODE2>}"
 ```

 Persistence for etcd is enabled by default.
-The
-`etcd.volumePermissions.enabled` key in the Helm values is also set so that the
-`hostPath` volumes have appropriate permissions.

 ### Using an existing database